Parasitic worms are one of the most common types of parasite to infect cats. There are several types of worms, the most common include:

 Cats with severe symptoms may require additional supportive therapy such as a bronchodilator to open the airways, oxygen therapy, and intravenous fluids.

 There are no approved methods to treat heartworm in cats.
-The treatments which are available are themselves dangerous.
+The available treatments are themselves dangerous.
 A single dead worm can be fatal in cats as it can break away and cause a blockage of the pulmonary artery (pulmonary embolism.

 Yes and no. You cannot catch tapeworm directly from your cat, but if your cat has fleas, it is possible to catch tapeworm by accidentally swallowing a flea carrying the tapeworm cysticercoid.